mneudert/vagrant-devcommands/README.md

 vagrant run chainecho --first="param" --second="param"
 ```

+By default every command will be executed using the box defined by the command
+itself or the only one available.
+You can, however, run the complete chain
+against a specific box using `vagrant run your_box your_chain`.

 ### Abort Parsing inside Commandfile

 If you, for whatever reasons, want to abort further parsing of a `Commandfile`